Monday May 29, 2023

 New State Documents

 Another important way to show that you are moving to a new state is to contact an estate planning attorney in the new state and obtain new documents.
 It is desirable to sign a new will, a living trust, a durable power of attorney for healthcare or advance directive and a HIPAA release.
-All of these documents will demonstrate that you now are intending to be a permanent resident of your new state.
+These documents demonstrate that you now are intending to be a permanent resident of your new state.

 If you take these 10 steps and complete your new documents, you can be quite confident that you now have changed your domicile to the new state.
 If you spend a considerable period of time or still have an active business interest in the old state, you should also make certain that you are keeping track of the exact number of days that you spend each year in the new state and the old state.